kalenkovich/EAFtoTXT/README.md

 Your task is to create a tool that takes, as input, an .eaf file (structured as in the example) and gives, as output, a .txt file (structured as in the example).
 The output file should appear next to the input file in the same directory by default, and with the same basename as the input file.
 You can accomplish this task in up to three ways:

-### Level 1: R script, hard-coded paths

-Provide me with a single script/set of scripts in R in which:

-* I can define a path to an input .eaf file and then
-* Run the whole script to create the desired output file.

-_Why this level?_ Students and RAs in the lab who are just learning how to script are likely doing so in R, particularly in RStudio.
-Even if they're just beginning, they will probably know how to open, minorly edit, and run individual scripts, and so would be able to use this tool independently.

-### Level 2: Command-line script, input path as argument
+### Level 1: Command-line script, input path as argument

-Provide me with a shell script and associated code for running this tool at the command line.
+Provide me with a program and associated code for running this tool at the command line.
 Your tool should:

 * Take an input path as an argument,
 * Provide usage info for the argument (and any flags you create), and